Sara1729/PCA-from-VCF-files/README.md

 ## 8) (Optional but Recommended) Outlier Identification and Removal

-After performing PCA, a crucial step is to identify **outliers**—samples that are genetically distant from the main clusters.
+After performing PCA, a crucial step is to identify **outliers**—samples.
 These samples could represent individuals of a different ancestry, sample contamination, or technical artifacts.
 Removing them is important as they can skew the principal components and affect downstream analyses.

-A first approach is to visually inspect a scatter plot of the first two principal components (PC1 vs. PC2).
-However, for a more robust and multidimensional identification, we can use the **Mahalanobis distance**.
+To identify multidimensional outliers, one can employ the [Mahalanobis distance](https://www.rdocumentation.org/packages/stats/versions/3.6.2/topics/mahalanobis)

-This metric measures the distance of each sample from the center of the data's distribution, taking into account the covariance between the principal components.
-This allows us to evaluate a sample based on multiple PCs simultaneously (e.g., the first 10), providing a more reliable method for outlier detection.
+This metric quantifies the distance of each observation from the centroid of the data distribution (the mean vector), while accounting for the covariance structure among variables.
+By weighting contributions according to the correlations between features (or principal components), Mahalanobis distance provides a multivariate measure of deviation.
+This allows outlier detection to be performed simultaneously across multiple principal components (e.g., the first 10 PCs), offering a more robust and reliable criterion compared to univariate approaches.

 ### Implementation with R